Strong enhancement of superconductivity on finitely ramified fractal lattices

 Assume that the electric field $E_x$ is applied along the $x$-axis (rightwards along the lower leg of the triangle in Figs. \ref{fig:delta_triangle}, \ref{fig:rho_triangle}).
 The superfluid stiffness is then given by \cite{Scalapino}:

 where $\Pi_{xx}$ is the retarded current-current correlation function, $\omega$ and ${\bf q}$ are the frequency and the wave vector of the applied electric field correspondingly, and $\langle K_x \rangle$ is the kinetic energy density of electrons moving in the direction of the applied field.
-Explicit form of the r.h.s. of \eqref{eq:stiffness_main} used for numerical computations is given in App. \ref{sec:stiffness}.
+Explicit form of the r.h.s. of \eqref{eq:stiffness_main} used for numerical computations is given in Supplemental Note 1.

 We computed the on-site superfluid stiffness $D_s/\pi$ for the Sierpi\'nski gasket and for a disordered sample of the triangular lattice with $\sim 30\%$ of sites removed (so that both lattices have approximately the same number of sites).
 The results are shown in Fig. \ref{fig:rho_triangle}.
 As one can see, for the disordered sample, the profile of $D_s/\pi$ is highly irregular, and the stiffness vanishes in many points splitting the system into a number of disconnected superconducting islands and making the global flow of supercurrent through the sample impossible.
-On the other hand, for the Sierpi\'nski gasket, $D_s/\pi=0$ only on the corner sites where the current induced by $E_x$ terminates, leaving the rest of the lattice a connected component capable of hosting a global current.
-The case of Sierpi\'nski carpet is shown in App. \ref{sec:square_profile}.
+On the other hand, for the Sierpi\'nski gasket, $D_s/\pi$ is below threshold value of $0.01$ only on the corner sites where the current induced by $E_x$ terminates, leaving the rest of the lattice a connected component capable of hosting a global current.
+The case of Sierpi\'nski carpet is shown in Supplemental Note 3.